Run your own Science Week event

 We encourage creativity and innovation when planning an event.
 There are no restrictions in terms of topics, audience, venue or format; we only ask that your event seeks to fulfill the National Science Week objectives to:

-- Promote and encourage interest in the areas of science, engineering, technology and/or innovation; and
+- Promote and encourage interest in science, engineering, mathematics, technology and innovation; and

-- Communicate the relevance of this area in everyday life.
+- Communicate the relevance of them in everyday life.

 Event Ideas and Tips

 The Science Week character colouring sheets (546 kB, PDF) are able to used at a colouring station for young children at any event.